Heliostat.

 Draft the pitch.

 Five fields, one page.
-Heliostat auto-saves as you type and gates the "Mark ready" button on a readiness checklist — problem, solution, and rabbit holes all have to be present before a pitch can be committed to.
+Heliostat auto-saves as you type and gates the "Mark ready" button on a readiness checklist — problem, solution, rabbit holes, and no-gos all have to be present before a pitch can be committed to.
 An optional "Other notes" field catches everything that doesn't fit above.
 "Ask The Senior" is available from the moment you open a pitch — it'll flag shallow pitches before you commit.

 User Auth